GabrielGil/c9-drupal/README.md

 # c9-drupal
-Drupal development with debugging tools made easy on @c9
+Drupal development with debugging tools made *"easy"* on @c9

 ## Quick install
 Run this..